hetalang/heta-specifications/syntax.md

 ## Comments

-1. Comments is the part of the code which is not compiled and used only for annotation of code.
+1. Comments are the part of the code which is not compiled and used only for annotation of code.

-1. **One line comment** starts with `//` symbols and ends with line breaks.
+1. A single-line comment starts with `//` symbols and ends with line breaks.

     Example:
     ```heta
     a @Const = 5;
     ```

-1. Multiline comment starts with `/*` and ends with `*/` or end of file.
+1. A multiline comment starts with `/*` and ends with `*/` or end of the file.

     Example:
     ```heta